Last Updated on August 19, 2023

 Read More: 15+ Important Tips to Enjoy the NC State Fair

 Friends Adam, Craig, and Mike took their love for beer and biking and opened Crank Arm Brewing in 2013.
-Along with its bike club, Crank Arm is especially known for its high-quality unfiltered beer.
+Crank Arm is primarily known for its high-quality, unfiltered beer, along with its bike club.
 Above marketing, distribution, and speed, quality is the most important aspect of crafting their beer.

 Beyond beer, this Raleigh brewery works hard to give back to the community.
 They contribute to Oaks & Spokes and the Triangle Spokes Group, which raises money to provide bikes to children in need.